 With a real estate contractor license, it stands to reason that investors would be more equipped to handle an average, everyday rehab.
 After all, it can’t hurt to know how to remodel a bathroom or install some intriguing sizzle features.
 Can it?
-While the answer is almost a resounding no, there are some pros and cons that need to be weighed before getting a real estate contractor license.
+While the answer is almost a resounding no, some pros and cons need to be weighed before getting a real estate contractor license.

 Quite honestly, it’s not really a question of whether or not you should get one, but rather if it’s worth it or not.
 While having a license can only help your prospects moving forward, there are some things you need to take into consideration.
 Namely, how you view your strategy moving forward.
 Are you going to treat real estate investing as an occasional hobby or like a business?

 If you are content flipping a single property, I could argue that getting your real estate contractor license would be well worth the time and money it takes to do so.
-That said, I also think a real estate contractor license would benefit anyone looking to flip homes on a regular basis.
+That said, I also think a real estate contractor license would benefit anyone looking to flip homes regularly.
 All things considered, it’s not so much a question of whether or not you should get licensed to contract, but rather if it’s worth it or not.
 Believe me, there is a difference.
 As I already alluded to, investors stand to benefit from obtaining their own real estate contractor license.
-If for nothing else, it’s better to have a license and not need it, than to need it and not have it.
+If for nothing else, it’s better to have a license and not need it than to need it and not have it.